VasiliBaranov/PorousMediaAnalysis/README.md

 =======
 ![Overview of operation](https://github.com/VasiliBaranov/PorousMediaAnalysis/blob/master/Docs/Wiki/Images/FrontPageImage.png)

 The image above represents detecting pores in the solid-void structure.
 From left to right: original geometry (white—solid); Euclidean Distance Transform; "containing ball radii" (in the sense of [local thickness](https://imagej.net/Local_Thickness)); separation of the void space into pores (pore boundaries are black).
 Similar to [Fig. 3](http://pubs.rsc.org/en/content/articlehtml/2016/nj/c5nj02814k#imgfig3) in [Hormann et al., 2015](http://pubs.rsc.org/en/content/articlelanding/2016/nj/c5nj02814k).
 For details, see the [short algorithm description](https://github.com/VasiliBaranov/PorousMediaAnalysis#short-algorithm-description) below or the [full pore-throat detection description](https://github.com/VasiliBaranov/PorousMediaAnalysis/wiki/Pore-throat-analysis-description).
+The calculations were done in 3D, this is why the structure of pores may seem a little unnatural for this particular 2D slice.

-Another thing that the program does is computation of shortest paths to all the void pixels from the central void pixel.
+Another thing that the program does is computation of shortest paths to all the void voxels from the central void voxel.
 An illustration of this operation can be found in [Fig. 8](http://pubs.rsc.org/en/content/articlehtml/2016/nj/c5nj02814k#imgfig8) in the paper of [Hormann et al., 2015](http://pubs.rsc.org/en/content/articlelanding/2016/nj/c5nj02814k).

 Main links in the project
 =======